 Park March Madness is a friendly competition between Park classes vying to bring in the most support to Park Scholarships.

 The competition was recently expanded to include Park alumni, so now all Park classes are invited to join in the fun.
-Park March Madness kicks off on March 24 — NC State Day of Giving — and runs through April 20, but all gifts made to Park Scholarships since July 1, 2020 will count toward class totals.
+Park March Madness kicks off on March 23 — NC State Day of Giving — and runs through early April, but all gifts made to Park Scholarships since July 1 will count toward class totals.
 The current student and alumni classes with the most gifts and highest percentage of giving will be recognized with a student-designed trophy.

 Join the competition »

 NC STATE DAY OF GIVING Highlights

 During NC State’s first-ever Day of Giving, Park Scholarships topped the University Priorities Leaderboard with $328,661 raised from 700 gifts.
 Kyle Held ’09 created the program’s sixth co-named Park Scholarship, marking the first time this type of scholarship — Park’s highest level of giving — was committed by a Park alumnus.
 The program also came out on top in the Park vs. Caldwell Challenge, the Most Student Gifts Challenge, and the Most Young Alumni Gifts Challenge.

 During NC State Day of Giving: Stronger as a Pack, our community came together in support of the Park Scholarships program and each other by making gifts, attending events, and participating in challenges.
 Park alumni Kimberly Bloomfield ’02 and Ricky Bloomfield ’02 created the eighth co-named Park Scholarship.
 We raised $436,818 in 24 hours for scholarships, diversity and inclusion work, and enrichment, including $133,563 for the newly launched One Park One Pack: Diversity, Equity, and Inclusion Fund.